emorgan00/sudokugen/README.md

 to do:

-include triples in implicit reduction non-trivial tactics
+include triples in pair reduction detect implicit triples (non-trivial) knight slicing by pairs